-The full authority of the Rocketship governing Board of Directors ("the Board") to hear and conduct expulsions shall be granted to the neutral and impartial Academic Affairs Committee, a committee of the Board.
-The neutral and impartial Academic Affairs Committee shall consist of three board members.
-A student may be expelled either by the Academic Affairs Committee following a hearing before it or upon the recommendation of a neutral and impartial administrative panel as described below.
+The full authority of the Rocketship governing Board of Directors ("the Board") to hear and conduct expulsions shall be granted to the Academic Affairs Committee, a committee of the Board.
+The Academic Affairs Committee shall consist of three board members.
+The Academic Affairs Committee may expel any student found to have committed an expellable offense as listed in Section II above.

+Instead of conducting the hearing itself, the Academic Affairs Committee may appoint an impartial administrative panel, as described below.
 The Academic Affairs Committee will pre-appoint a panel of at least five certificated Rocketship staff members, each from different Rocketship school sites.
-Should any of the persons appointed to the panel be employed by the staff of the school in which the student is enrolled, he/she will recuse him/herself from the proceedings.
+Should any of the persons appointed to the panel work at the school in which the student is enrolled, he/she will recuse him/herself from the proceedings.

+IV.
 Expulsion Procedures